Police-Data-Accessibility-Project/meta/README.md

 Scraping:

-1. Many counties outsource their court records data to third parties.
-Tyler Technologies is one such vendor.
-They make the court records portals for what seems like at least a few dozen counties.
+1. Many counties outsource their court records data to third party vendors such as Tyler Technologies.
 Finding and building scrapers for portals that are the same for many counties seems like a great early goal.
+A list of counties court record systems and their vendors must be made.
+This will be done collaboratively in [this Google Sheet](https://docs.google.com/spreadsheets/d/1nD4LnjU1b1b9RgQNcn6op-Oj3ZQVcgz-2bUgEU5RVXA/edit).
+For more details see https://github.com/Police-Data-Accessibility-Project/Police-Data-Accessibility-Project/issues/6.
 2. Finding and writing scrapers for other large counties.
 Prioritize counties with easier to scrape systems first.